The Bethabara Log House is significant because it represents the development of Bethabara during the nineteenth and twentieth centuries.

 The so-called Pou house, named for the R.W.
 Pou family, the last inhabitants before the land was sold to the Southern Province of the Moravian Church in 1964, had appeared to be a small clapboard Victorian house, complete with porch and gingerbread wood working.
 Slated for destruction, the archaeologist removed the siding and found a log house underneath.
 With that discovery, research into the history of this structure commenced.

+The Log House is significant because it survives as a rare representative of the development of Bethabara during the 19th and 20th centuries.
 The Log House was listed in the National Register of Historic Places in 1978 as part of the Bethabara Historic District.